A practical guide

 What is sovereign AI, and why does it matter for Luxembourg businesses?

-Sovereign AI means your AI infrastructure, tooling, and data stay under EU — and specifically your — control.
-For Luxembourg SMEs and NGOs, this matters for three reasons: GDPR compliance is cleaner when data never leaves the EU, the EU AI Act places obligations on how AI systems handle personal data, and many Luxembourg clients (especially NGOs and financial-adjacent firms) simply cannot route sensitive data through US hyperscalers.
+Sovereign AI means your AI infrastructure, tooling, and data stay under EU control (and specifically yours).
+For Luxembourg SMEs and NGOs, this matters for three reasons.
+GDPR compliance is cleaner when data never leaves the EU.
+The EU AI Act places obligations on how AI systems handle personal data.
+And many Luxembourg clients (especially NGOs and financial-adjacent firms) cannot route sensitive data through US hyperscalers.

 Can my small Luxembourg business actually benefit from AI, or is it just for big firms?

-AI is most useful for small teams, not least.
+AI is most useful for small teams, not large ones.
 Large enterprises spend months cleaning data before they can start.
 A five-person Luxembourg firm with focused data can often deploy a working AI workflow in weeks.
-The Eurostat gap — 17% of EU small enterprises using AI versus 55% of large ones — is the opportunity, not a reason to wait.
+The Eurostat gap (17% of EU small enterprises using AI versus 55% of large ones) is the opportunity, not a reason to wait.

 Is ChatGPT safe to use for my Luxembourg business?

 For low-stakes tasks (brainstorming, drafting public content), fine.
-For anything involving client data, financial information, HR records, or NGO beneficiary data, no — standard ChatGPT sends your data to US servers, which creates GDPR exposure and, for sensitive sectors, is simply inappropriate.
+For anything involving client data, financial information, HR records, or NGO beneficiary data, no. Standard ChatGPT sends your data to US servers, which creates GDPR exposure and, for sensitive sectors, is inappropriate.
 We build self-hosted alternatives for the cases that matter.

 How is Crystallized Intelligence different from Deloitte, PwC, EY, or Accenture for AI in Luxembourg?

 The Big-4 serve large enterprises with large-enterprise pricing and large-enterprise timelines.
-We serve Luxembourg SMEs, solopreneurs, and NGOs — organisations the Big-4 rarely take on.
+We serve Luxembourg SMEs, solopreneurs, and NGOs, organizations the Big-4 rarely take on.
 Our scoping is detailed from day one (small data means we can afford to get specific), our stack is sovereign by default, and the founder, Aisling, works with you directly from discovery through delivery.

-Do you work with NGOs and human rights organisations in Luxembourg?
+Do you work with NGOs and human rights organizations in Luxembourg?

-Yes — and it's a growing part of our practice.
-Purpose-driven organisations in Luxembourg often handle highly sensitive data (beneficiary records, legal casework, funder information) and need AI solutions that protect their mission, not compromise it.
+Yes, and it's a growing part of our practice.
+Purpose-driven organizations in Luxembourg often handle highly sensitive data (beneficiary records, legal casework, funder information) and need AI solutions that protect their mission, not compromise it.
 Everything we build for NGOs is EU-hosted, open-source, and auditable.

 Where do we start?